chandnipatelTW/join-transformations/README.md

 Goals:
 - Understand how to do basic joins with spark
 -- Practice with left, right, inner joins

 - Analyze DAGs
--- Learn about performance tuning
--- Broadcast variables
+-- Broadcast joins
 -- Shuffle Joins vs. Broadcast joins